 Mirena & IUD - Complete Care Doctors

 An intrauterine device (IUD) is a small contraceptive device that is put into the uterus (womb) to prevent pregnancy.
-The two types available in Australia are the Cooper IUD and the hormonal IUD known as Mirena.
+The two types available in Australia are the Copper IUD and the hormonal IUD known as Mirena.

 The hormonal IUD contains progestogen, which is a synthetic version of the hormone progesterone that women make naturally.